11 New Jersey Christmas Towns That Go All-Out for the Holidays

-If your holiday travels take you down the shore, make Asbury Park a stop on your tour.
-The Holiday Bazaar at the Asbury Hotel every Sunday through December 19 is a must-see, filled with vendors and local shops selling the cutest and coolest art, jewelry, home goods, and more.
+If your holiday travels take you down the Shore, make Asbury Park a stop on your tour.
+The Holiday Bazaar is a must-see, filled with vendors and local shops selling the cutest and coolest art, jewelry, home goods, and more.
+Check out the bazaar every Saturday and Sunday at Convention Hall and every Sunday at The Asbury Hotel, through December 18.
 While you shop, kid-friendly activities abound.
-Little ones can make holidays crafts to gift grandma or grandpa, as well as snap photos in the holiday photo booths.
-Free movie screenings (National Lampoon's Christmas Vacation, anyone?) and concerts galore round out Asbury Park's holiday fun.
+Little ones can make holiday crafts to gift grandma or grandpa, as well as snap photos in the holiday photo booths.

 2. Red Bank

 Your family will discover the best of Red Bank’s downtown arts and antique district during the annual seasonal scavenger hunt to find the Red Bank Elf.
-As you stroll the small-town shops, listen for the Holiday Harmonies throughout the downtown, including carolers, jazz musicians, and handbells.
-Stop by Red Tank Brewing to get a picture with St. Nick.
+As you stroll the small-town shops, listen for the Holiday Harmonies throughout downtown, including carolers, jazz musicians, and handbells.
+Have brunch with Santa on December 4 and 11 at 26 West on the Navesink.